-It is recommended to nominate a “stand-in” Attorney-In-Fact in case the default agent of choice is for whatever reason unavailable.
-You can revoke this agreement at any time you are mentally fit to do so.
-It is important to note that in Iowa, if you chose your spouse as your Attorney-In-Fact, the agreement does not automatically terminate upon divorce as it does in most other states.
+It is recommended to nominate a successor attorney-in-fact if the default agent is unavailable.
+This agreement can be revoked by the principal at any time as long as they are mentally fit to do so.
+It is important to note that if the principal’s spouse is appointed as their attorney-in-fact, the agreement does not automatically terminate upon divorce as it does in most other states.

 Laws – § 633B.102(3), § 633B.104

 Signing Requirements (§ 633B.105) – This document needs to be signed by the principal and notary public to be legally valid.